zapier/visual-builder/docs/_docs/triggers.md

 As triggers only watch for new data and typically need to send no or little data to the app, they're often quicker to setup than Zapier action steps.
 Zapier can watch for any new or updated item through your API—or optionally, you can include [input fields](https://platform.zapier.com/docs/input-designer) for users to enter filters, tags, and other details to filter through new data and watch for the items they want.

-> **Note**: Triggers are displayed in the order they are added to Zapier integrations, so be sure to add your app’s most important triggers first.
+> **Note**: Triggers are initially displayed in the order they are added to Zapier integrations, so be sure to add your app’s most important triggers first.

 ## Trigger Types